Estimating Earth's Temperature Response with Transformed and Augmented OLS: Results

 \subsection{Multicointegration and Heat Feedback}

-We now examine the estimate of $\phi $ in the model specified in (\ref {Emp_multicointegration_model}).
+We now examine the estimate of $\phi$.
 Note that $\phi $ measures the long-run relationship between the heat content of the system and surface temperature.
-At equilibrium, for a given value of $\phi ,$ a rise in surface temperature by 1 ${{}^\circ}$ C corresponds to an increase in the system's heat content of approximately $ \phi $ watt-years per square meter (W-yr/m$^{2}$).
-For reference, according to \citet{oerlemans1984ice}, increasing the atmospheric temperature by $1 {{}^\circ} $C requires approximately $5\times \ 10^{21}$ joules of energy, which translates to 0.31 W-yr/m$^{2}$.
-Thus, every 0.31 W-yr/m$^{2}$ of additional heat absorbed by the atmosphere corresponds to $\phi $ W-yr/m$^{2}$ of the total heat content of the entire system, including the atmosphere, oceans, and other components.
+At equilibrium, for a given value of $\phi ,$ a rise in surface temperature by $1^{\circ}$C corresponds to an increase in the system's heat content of approximately $\phi $ watt-years per square meter (W-yr/m$^{2}$).
+For reference, increasing the atmospheric temperature by $1^{\circ}$C requires an increase in heat content of approximately $5\times10^{21}$ joules---derived from the mass of the atmosphere (${\approx}5.15\times10^{18} $\,kg, inferred from surface pressure measurements) and the specific heat of air at constant pressure ($c_p\approx1{,}005$\,J\,kg$^{-1}$\,K$^{-1}$), giving $5.15\times10^{18}\times1{,}005\approx5.17\times10^{21}$\,J\,K$^{-1}$ ---which translates to 0.31 W-yr/m$^{2}$.
+Thus, every 0.31 W-yr/m$^{2}$ of additional heat absorbed by the atmosphere corresponds to $\phi $ W-yr/m$^{2} $ of the total heat content of the entire system, including the atmosphere, oceans, and other components.
 This suggests that approximately $31/\phi $ percent of the total heat content contributes to warming the atmosphere.

-Figure \ref{figure: partial_rf_berkeleyt_trendtype_1_mc_phi_percent} shows that the multicointegration parameter $\phi $ ranges from 10 to 25 across the $K$ values.
+For Model~II, Figure~\ref {figure:partial_rf_berkeleyt_trendtype_1_mc_phi_percent} shows that the multicointegration parameter $\phi$ ranges from $10.41$ to $24.51$ across the $K$ values.
 To interpret this physically, consider $\phi =20$: a 1$ ^{\circ }$C increase in surface temperature corresponds to an additional 20 W-yr/m$^{2}$ of stored heat, predominantly in the oceans.
 This implies that $ 31/20\approx 1.5$ percent of the total heat content contributes to atmospheric warming, with the remainder residing in oceanic or terrestrial reservoirs.
-By comparison, BCS (2020) reported $\phi $ values of 31 to 41, suggesting an air warming fraction of 1\% or less.
-Our range of 1\% to 3\% aligns more closely with independent estimates, such as the 3\% atmospheric heat share cited in \citet{IPCC_2021_WGI}, reinforcing the dominant role of ocean heat uptake in modulating surface temperature.
+By comparison, \citet{bruns2020multicointegration} report $\phi $ values of 31 to 41, suggesting an air warming fraction of 1\% or less.
+Across all models, the estimated atmospheric share ranges from approximately 0.95\% to 2.98\%.
+This range closely matches the empirical estimate of roughly 1\% over 1971–2018 \citep[Table~7.1, p.~938]{IPCC_2021_WGI}.
+The agreement supports the conclusion that most excess heat is stored in the oceans rather than the atmosphere.
+Note that $31/\phi$ percent provides an underestimate of the fraction of ocean heat content directed toward surface warming, since the denominator reflects total system heat content rather than the ocean component alone; the difference is small given that the oceans dominate total system heat content.